kl0u/flink/docs/dev/libs/cep.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
-The `select` method requires a `PatternSelectFunction` implementation.
+The `select()` method requires a `PatternSelectFunction` implementation.
 A `PatternSelectFunction` has a `select` method which is called for each matching event sequence.
-It receives a match in the form of `Map<String, List<IN>>` where the key is the name of each state in your pattern sequence and the value is a list of all accepted events for that state (`IN` is the type of your input elements).
+It receives a match in the form of `Map<String, List<IN>>` where the key is the name of each pattern in your pattern sequence and the value is a list of all accepted events for that pattern (`IN` is the type of your input elements).
-The reason for returning a list of accepted events for each state is that when using looping states (e.g. `oneToMany` and `times`), more than one events may be accepted for a given state.
-The `select` method can return exactly one result.
+The events for a given pattern are ordered by timestamp.
+The reason for returning a list of accepted events for each pattern is that when using looping patterns (e.g. `oneToMany()` and `times()`), more than one event may be accepted for a given pattern.
+The selection function returns exactly one result.

 {% highlight java %}
 class MyPatternSelectFunction<IN, OUT> implements PatternSelectFunction<IN, OUT> {